-1. Residential properties: North Side of MD 108 Retain R-60 and R-200 Zones, with the exception of Parcel P338, recommended for rezoning from R-200 to R-60
+1. Residential properties: North Side of MD 108 Retain R-60 and R-200 Zones detached and 31 attached units).
+Six R-200 Zoned single-family detached homes exist along MD 108.

-All but five units in the Sandy Spring Meadow's subdivision are owned and operated by the Housing
+All but five units in the the Sandy Spring Meadow's subdivision are owned and operated by the Housing Opportunities Commission.
+This subdivision consists of 56 residential units (25 single-family